azimuth-cloud/azimuth/README.md

     $ source $PYENV/bin/activate

     # Start the portal web server
+    #     The following two lines are equivalent
+    #     The latter has the advantage that it can be used as a debug configuration
+    #     in PyDev, allowing breakpoints etc.
     ($PYENV) $ pserve development.ini
+    ($PYENV) $ python jasmin_portal/__init__.py development.ini

 The portal will then be available in a web browser at `127.0.0.1:6543`.

+**NOTE:** The example configuration uses `wsgiref.simple_server`, which is not suitable for anything other than development.
+However, because it is single-threaded, it can be used by the PyDev debugger.

 ## Running the tests